The Effect Of Drug And Alcohol Use On Custody Determinations

 If a parent fails a drug or alcohol test, a court usually removes custody or visitation rights from that individual on a temporary or permanent basis.
 A court might respond by ordering supervised visits, in which the parent can only spend time with the child or children if another adult is present.

-If you are involved in a custody case that has the potential to involve drug testing, it is a wise idea to retain the services of experienced legal counsel like a Houston attorney at Conner & Lindamood, P.C. who has significant experience helping individuals prepare and successfully handle these types of events.
+If you are involved in a custody case that has the potential to involve drug testing, it is a wise idea to retain the services of experienced legal counsel like a Houston lawyer at Lindamood & Robinson, P.C. who has significant experience helping individuals prepare and successfully handle these types of events.
 We are prepared to help you today.